juanibiapina/resume/resume.md

   Babbel's content domain and architecture, **empowering** other teams and content creators.
 - **API Gateway tooling**: Improved build times (**from 15m to 5m**) and tooling for Babbel's main API Gateway, shared between teams.
-Developers can simply run `make` and all checks run locally using **Docker** with zero setup required.
+Engineers can simply run `make` and all checks run locally using **Docker** with zero setup required.
 The same setup runs on **CI**.
-- **Developer Documentation**: Started a documentation initiative to create developer-friendly documentation in repositories.
+- **Engineer-friendly Documentation**: Started a documentation initiative to create engineer-friendly documentation in repositories.
 Many teams have adopted this practice and maintain Git versioned documentation.
 - **User vocabulary migration**: Migrated all user vocabulary from **MySql** to **DynamoDB**.
 It went from 7 unmaintainable, untested joins, to a performant